 repair, maintain and demonstrate.

-With rotor machines, the cryptographic key is mainly based on the settings of
+With rotor machines, the cryptographic key is largely based on the

-They are all based on symmetric key cryptography as the keys for coding and
+They are based on symmetric key cryptography, as the keys for coding and

 decoding are identical.
-The advantage of all these systems is that the key is much
+The advantage of such systems, is that the key is much

 The early 1950s saw the rise of digital telegraphy,